What is frostbite?

 Don’t rub or massage the area; carefully wrap your cat in a towel.

-A history of exposure to cold temperatures as well as presenting symptoms, can confirm the diagnosis.
+A history of exposure to cold temperatures as well as presenting symptoms can confirm the diagnosis.

 The cat may be given painkillers to relieve the pain and discomfort of frostbite along with antibiotics to prevent infection.
+Amputation may be necessary in cases where tissues have died.

 Keep cats indoors when it is cold and if you have strays or ferals in the area, or have to keep a cat outdoors, provide them with shelters such as a small dog kennel in a sheltered spot where they can get out of the wind, rain or snow.